SayaliKokane5/Project-ChatApp/README.md

 ## Contact

-For permissions related to commercial use or any questions, please contact: Code With Goldencat (codingwithgoldencat@gmail.com)
+For permissions related to commercial use or any questions, please contact:(sayalikokane55@gmail.com)

 ## Contributions